hiqsol/core/docs/readme/Idea.md

 - cleanup
     - rename folder `web` to `public`
     - rename alias `@webroot` to `@public`
-    - хочу сделать меньше файлов в нагруженых папках (base, web)- чуть больше папок, но не выращивая глубину
-    - I want to make less files in heavy loaded folders base, web, making a bit more folders, but without growing folder depth
+    - I want to make less files in heavy loaded folders (base, web), making a bit more folders, but without growing folder depth
         - move all exceptions to own folder in base and web
         - move web formatters to own folder